retirement savings | October 11, 2024

 Can a custodial Roth IRA impact a child’s financial aid eligibility?

-Roth IRAs are not currently a factor in the federal financial aid formula.
-While universities offering nonfederal financial aid can apply their own requirements regarding Roth IRAs, only some private universities consider these assets in relation to tuition assistance.
+The value of Roth IRAs are not currently a factor in the federal financial aid formula.
+While universities offering nonfederal financial aid can apply their own requirements regarding Roth IRAs, only some universities consider these assets in relation to tuition assistance.
 However, if withdrawals from the Roth IRA are used to pay for college, that income amount will be considered in a future year’s eligibility process and could have an impact.

 What happens to a custodial IRA when the minor turns 18?